benlarkins/render-dom/README.md

 # render-dom

-A small wrapper around React.createElement to improve api and add features
+A small wrapper around React.createElement to improve api and add features based on the [r-dom](https://github.com/uber/r-dom) api.

 ## Usage